Metadrop/ddev-aljibe/README.md

 If you haven't already cloned or created an Aljibe project, please follow the [Setup guide](#setup-a-new-project-with-aljibe).

 ### Start working
-Once the project has been configured, or if you have cloned an already setup Aljibe project, run this command to have the project ready to work with.
+Once the project has been configured, or if you have cloned an already set up Aljibe project, run this command to have the project ready to work with.

 ```sh
 ddev setup [--all] [--no-install] [--no-themes]